iiimosley/NSS-postGres-Castles/README.md

       "sand_rating": <integer rating 1-10, no quotes>
   }
   ```
-  + the data returned should match this formatting
+  + data returned should match this formatting
   ```
   {
     "id": 9,